-I. INTRODUCTION
+1. INTRODUCTION

 One of the challenging demands of the communication infrastructures for nowadays crisis management is to add new smart functions to existing services which would make the communication more effective and helpful for users.
-Smart functions are aimed to be provided by distributed IT systems which should provide a secure distributed paradigm to achieve confidentiality and access to resources.
+The aim is to provide smart functions by distributed IT systems which should provide a secure distributed paradigm to achieve confidentiality and access to resources.
 Such infrastructure should further provide a smart negotiating system for parameterization and independent handling of access requests to achieve rapid reaction.
 By fulfilling the above stated goals a pervasive and trusted communication infrastructure satisfying the requirements of crisis management authorities and ready for immediate application could be introduced.
-More concretely in crisis situations requirements exist to collect information from legacy systems of various organizations and from human operators in order to semi-automatically manage the crisis mitigation process or enact decisions on various management levels.
-This collection of information must be enacted in a secure manner while ensuring trust between both parties - information consumers as well as information providers.
-In a crisis situation many actors participate where the competences between all parties are explicitly defined in a crisis mitigation plan.
-The gathering of information is enacted either from legacy systems or from human end-users through mobile devices by guided dialog.
-Herein we present the requirements analysis, design, and system decomposition of a distributed architecture which would fulfill all the above set goals.
+More concretely in crisis situations requirements exist to collect information from legacy systems of various organizations and from human operators in order to semi-automatically manage the crisis mitigation process or to enact decisions at various management levels.
+This collection of information must be enacted in a secure manner while ensuring trust between both parties - information consumers and information providers.
+Many actors participate in a crisis situation and the competences between all parties are explicitly defined in a crisis mitigation plan.
+Gathering of information is enacted either from legacy systems or from human end-users through mobile devices by guided dialog.
+Herein we present the requirements analysis, design, and system decomposition of a distributed architecture which would fulfill all the goals set above.
 Further we suppose that the communication infrastructure is IP-based.

 We decided to design and implement such architecture using agent paradigm.
 The distributed agent-based infrastructure is designed as a collection of software services with agent-like features (such as code mobility) which would execute in a secure and trusted manner.
-Agent technology was selected due to the ability to fulfill such requirements through support of mobile and executable code. dynamically deployable Other advantages of agent-based systems are that they can help overcoming temporal or longer term communication network failures, save network bandwidth by being executed remotely and deliver only the execution results, provide means to execute code on remote host platforms in a trusted and secure manner or deploy code on host platforms on demand.
+Agent technology was selected due to the ability to fulfill such requirements through support of mobile and dynamically deployable executable code.
+Other advantages of agent-based systems are that they can help overcoming temporal or longer term communication network failures, save network bandwidth by being executed remotely and deliver only the execution results, provide means to execute code on remote host platforms in a trusted and secure manner or deploy code on host platforms on demand.
 The role of agents in the architecture is primarily coordinated collection of information.
-The gathering of information is enacted either from legacy systems or from human end-users through mobile devices by guided dialog.
+Gathering of information is enacted either from legacy systems or from human end-users through mobile devices by guided dialog.
 In respect to requirements the overall agent infrastructure must be a secure, robust and fail resistant system.
-Because validity and authenticity of gathered information is a key factor for decision making in crisis management trust must be set between agents and third party information systems.
-Also agents must trust the host platform providers - remote sites which provide the computational environment for agents.
-Required level of trust for agents is based on a special hardware module which provides trusted computing functionality.
+Because validity and authenticity of gathered information is a key factor for decision making in crisis management, trust must be set between agents and third party information systems.
+Also, agents must trust the host platform providers - remote sites which provide the computational environment for agents.
+The required level of trust for agents is based on a special hardware module which provides trusted computing functionality.

-This article is written as follows: the next section deals with analysis of requirements and security considerations of the proposed architecture.
+This article is written as follows: The next section deals with analysis of requirements and security considerations of the proposed architecture.
 The third section describes the proposed architecture with decomposition to subsystems and envisaged core agents.
 The fourths section describes a sample scenario which is used as a reference scenario for the infrastructure implementation.
-The architecture herein described is being integrated in scope of an EU integrated project called Secricom.
-Therefore the fifth section introduces the Secricom project and the integration points of the proposed architecture with other systems involved in the project such as the PTT - Push To Talk system, SDM - Secure Docking Module or MBR-Multi Barrier Router.
-The last section concludes the article as well as presents our current achievements and plans concerning the implementation of the proposed architecture.
+The architecture described herein is being integrated within an EU integrated project called Secricom.
+Therefore the fifth section introduces the Secricom project and the integration points of the proposed architecture with other systems involved in the project such as the PTT (Push To Talk) system, SDM (Secure Docking Module) or MBR (Multi Barer Router).
+The last section concludes the article and presents our current achievements and plans concerning the implementation of the proposed architecture.